pytest-dev/pytest/doc/en/getting-started.rst

 The first test passed and the second failed.
 You can easily see the intermediate values in the assertion to help you understand the reason for the failure.

-Some reasons why grouping tests in a class can be useful is:
+Grouping tests in classes can be beneficial for the following reasons:

- * Structural or organizational reasons
+ * Test organization
  * Sharing fixtures for tests only in that particular class
  * Applying marks at the class level and having them implicitly apply to all tests